 - Key-framed vertex animation

 - Compiler for the game’s custom scripting language, Sheep, which parses the language grammar into byte code (uses Flex and Bison)

 - Virtual machine capable of executing custom Sheep scripts AND pre-compiled Sheep scripts packaged with the original game

 - Game loop, input, and delta time calculations using SDL

 - Sound effect, music, and VO playback using FMOD

 - Unit tests using “Catch” framework

-- Binary parsers for proprietary assets for 3D meshes, vertex animations, and BSP, which required reverse engineering with Hex Fiend
+- Binary parsers for proprietary assets for 3D meshes, vertex animations, and BSP (reverse engineering with Hex Fiend)

 There’s still a lot of work to do, but I’m happy with what’s been implemented thus far!
-Feel free to grab the code from the public repo (linked at the top of this post) to try it out, assuming you have the data files!
+Feel free to grab the code from the public repo to try it out.

 I am also accompanying development of this engine with occasional blog posts - you can find a complete list here.